 – Classroom Teachers and Teaching Assistants and Learning Support Assistants

-While working internationally extensively through 2008-2014 our team gained a huge amount of experience in working within the mixed socio-cultural expectations and norms which are prevalent.
+While working internationally extensively since 2007 our team gained a huge amount of experience in working within the mixed socio-cultural expectations and norms which are prevalent.
 Dynamis prides itself on cultural sensitivity, appropriateness and a collaborative, problem-solving approach to the management of potentially harmful behaviours with children.

 In the next few pages, I will endeavour to set-out our proposed training for your teams and hope that you will provide feedback as to any elements which you find particularly important or ones which you would prefer to de-prioritise in our proposed training with your organisation.